mcmtilman/SwiftPuLP/README.md

 * the variable's name contains spaces;
 * its objective function and constraints use invalid variables or distinct variables with the same name
-* it uses multiple constraints with the same name.
+* it uses multiple constraints with the same label.

 #### Example

-The following example shows how to create a simple valid model.
+The following example illustrates how to create a simple valid model.

     let (x, y) = (Variable("x"), Variable("y"))